FREQUENTLY ASKED QUESTIONS

 How does LagosPhoto support emerging photographers?

-There will be numerous workshops hosted during LagosPhoto that are open to all interested photographers.
+There are workshops hosted during LagosPhoto that are open to all interested photographers.
 Professional photographers lead the workshops and are eager and willing to share skills with emerging photographers.
+LagosPhoto has also partnered with the Neue Schule Berlin and Spéos Photographic Institute in Paris France to offer summer workshops to emerging photographers.
+Additionally, LagosPhoto offers workshops year-round and the opportunity for photographers to complete artist residencies in Lagos.

 Who is invited to the preview?